pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-5292.md

 With the advent of MAAS 3.0, we are removing support for RSD pods.
 Registered pods and their machines will be removed by MAAS upon upgrading to MAAS 3.0.

-Note that new features are categorized by the level of release at which they became accessible to users.
+Note that new features are categorised by the level of release at which they became accessible to users.

 <h2>New features in MAAS 3.0 RC1</h2>